Verification¶

 instead of forcing a code structure change.
 To enforce that an assertion is

-checked only at compile time a cassert must be used. assert, requires,
+checked only at compile time a cassert must be used. assert and assume

 a = 3

-optimize b > 3 // may optimize and perform a runtime check
+assume(b > 3) // may optimize and perform a runtime check

 comb max_not_zero(a, b) -> (result) {